 About Sarah

-Sarah is also a mother, and in her spare time she likes to play with her own family, walk in nature, dance in the kitchen and practice yoga.
+Sarah is also a mother to two girls, and in her spare time she likes to play with her own family, walk in nature, dance in the kitchen and practice yoga.
 Sarah believes play is not just for kids and wellbeing is directly connected to our ability to be more playful in everything we do.

 Parent Feedback